Data Observability: How Clearcover Increased Quality Coverage for ELT by 70 Percent

 As organizations continue to ingest more data from more sources, maintaining high-quality, reliable data assets becomes a crucial challenge.
 That’s why Clearcover partners with Monte Carlo to ensure end-to-end data observability across ELT—and beyond.

-The team at Chicago-based Clearcover, a leading tech-driven insurance provider, pride themselves on providing fast, transparent rates on car insurance for customers across the U.S. They also take pride in their data, which they see as a competitive advantage that allows them to deliver on their promise to consumers: to save money while enjoying fast claims, easy payments, and exceptional service.
+The team at Chicago-based Clearcover, a leading tech-driven insurance carrier, pride themselves on providing fast, transparent rates on car insurance for customers across the U.S. They also take pride in their data, which they see as a competitive advantage that allows them to deliver on their promise to consumers: to save money while enjoying fast claims, easy payments, and exceptional service.

 We recently sat down with Braun Reyes, Senior Manager of Data Engineering, to discuss Clearcover’s journey of scaling a self-service data platform while maintaining the trust and quality needed to achieve their data-powered mission—and how they responded when data reliability issues began to arise.